Ready to apply

-Please note that unless initiated by the Foundation Director, personal communication with individual Foundation Trustees by representatives of any applicant organization is not encouraged.
+Please note that unless initiated by the Executive Director, personal communication with individual Foundation Board Members by representatives of any applicant organization is not encouraged.

 The Reser Family Foundation adopted a stated policy of nondiscrimination in regard to all persons, irrespective of their race, color, creed, ethnicity, religion, national origin, gender, sexual preference, gender expression, age, citizenship status, physical or mental ability, marital status, ancestry, disability, military obligations, or veteran’s status, or any other status protected by law, and compliance with all requirements of law and regulations.

 “Rose Haven is proud to partner with the Reser Family Foundation to provide dignified support to women, children and people who are experiencing poverty and homelessness.
 Our work simply wouldn’t be possible without Resers’ support over the years.

 “The Reser Family Foundation strives for educational equity for children from low-income families by supporting Assistance League’s Operation School Bell program.
 Reser strengthens our community by promoting opportunities for educational success for children in need.
 We are grateful for their partnership.”